-2020 statistics
+2021 statistics

-The Ohio Missing Children Clearinghouse receives statistics on missing persons in Ohio whose cases have been entered into the National Crime Information Center (NCIC) database by law enforcement agencies.
+The Ohio Missing Children Clearinghouse receives statistics on missing persons of any age in Ohio whose cases have been entered into the National Crime Information Center (NCIC) database by law enforcement agencies.

-Based on the 2020 entries, the clearinghouse documented 21,520 people reported missing in Ohio.
-Of that number, 16,332 were reports of missing children, down 2,306 from the year before.
-The children were 8,396 females, 7,935 males and, in one entry, the sex was unknown.
-Authorities reported that 97.2%, or 15,881 children, were recovered safely by the year's end.
-Open source data revealed that seven Ohio children were found deceased in 2020.
+Based on the 2021 entries, the clearinghouse documented 19,014 people reported missing - 2,506 fewer than the year before.
+Of the 2021 total, 14,027 were reports of missing children - 2,305 fewer than the year before.
+The sex of children reported missing were 7,521 female and 6,504; male; in two entries, the sex was unknown.
+Authorities reported that 97%, or 13,606 children, were recovered safely by the year's end.
+Open source data revealed that six children reported missing were found deceased in 2021.

-The NCIC implemented a Missing Person File in 1975 to track missing person reports across the United States.
+The National Crime Information Center (NCIC) implemented a Missing Person File in 1975 to track missing person reports across the United States.
 Records in the Missing Person File are retained until the individual is located or the record is canceled by the entering agency.

-NCIC categories of missing persons and Ohio's 2020 case numbers
+Here are NCIC categories of missing persons and Ohio's 2021 case numbers:

-- Individuals under the age of 21 who are missing and do not meet the criteria set forth in other categories: 15,719 Ohio cases - Persons of any age who are missing under circumstances indicating that their physical safety may be in danger: 2,034 Ohio cases - Persons of any age who are missing under circumstances indicating that the disappearance may not have been voluntary (such as abductions and kidnappings): 40 Ohio cases - Individuals of any age who are missing and under proven physical/mental disability or who are senile, thereby subjecting them or others to personal and immediate danger: 608 Ohio cases - Persons of any age who are missing after a catastrophe: 2 Ohio cases - Missing individuals over the age of 21 who do not meet the criteria for any other category and for whom there is a reasonable safety concern: 3,117 Ohio cases
+- Individuals under the age of 21 who are missing and do not meet the criteria set forth in other categories: 13,225 Ohio cases - Persons of any age who are missing under circumstances indicating that their physical safety may be in danger: 2,155 Ohio cases - Persons of any age who are missing under circumstances indicating that the disappearance may not have been voluntary (such as abductions and kidnappings): 68 Ohio cases - Individuals of any age who are missing and under proven physical/mental disability or who are senile, thereby subjecting them or others to personal and immediate danger: 693 Ohio cases - Persons of any age who are missing after a catastrophe: 0 Ohio cases - Missing individuals over the age of 21 who do not meet the criteria for any other category and for whom there is a reasonable safety concern: 2,873 Ohio cases

 When entering a missing person into NCIC, law enforcement agencies have the option of noting the circumstances of the disappearance, if known.
-About half of all missing person reports filed with NCIC contain this information.
+About half of all missing child and adult reports filed with NCIC contain this information.